Solving Odd-Fair Parity Games: Appendix

 \emph{Proof of Claim.} Let $i$ be the minimum index for which $\Xsr^i$ appears infinitely often in $\Xsr(\pi)$.
 By observation (2), $\pi$ sees a set of nodes $P \subseteq Z_\Even^i$ infinitely often.
 Let $v_t \in P$.
 By observation (1), $v_{t+1}$ is either in $Z_\Even^i$ or in $\Xsr^r$ for some $r < i$.
 Since $i$ is the minimum index for which $\Xsr^i$ is seen infinitely often in $\Xsr(\pi)$, after some $t' \in \mathbb{N}$, for all $v_{t'}\in P$, $v_{t'+1} \in Z_\Even^i$.

 Since $\pi$ eventually stays in $Z_\Even^i$, the strategy $\mathcal{S}$ eventually collapses to $z_\Even^i$ and thus, \Even wins $\pi$. \end{proof}

-With this, we have proven Prop.~\ref{app-prop:n-odd}, and therefore have given an algorithm to calculate \We and \Wo on an \Odd-fair parity game with an odd upperbound $n$ on the priorities in the game graph.
-The algorithm however requires a sibling-algorithm that does the same for an \Odd-fair parity game with an upperbound $n-1$ on its priorities.
+With this, we have proven Prop.~\ref{app-prop:n-odd}, and therefore have given an algorithm to calculate \We and \Wo on an \Odd-fair parity game with an odd upper bound $n$ on the priorities in the game graph.
+The algorithm however requires a sibling-algorithm that does the same for an \Odd-fair parity game with an upper bound $n-1$ on its priorities.
 In the second part that follows, we give this sibling-algorithm.

 \textbf{Part 2.} We now assume an even number $n$ is the maximum priority in $\mathcal{G}^\ell$.
 We set the sets as before, and because $n$ is even, this time $\{X_\Odd^i\}_{i \in \mathbb{N}}$ is an increasing sequence and $\{X_\Even^i\}_{i \in \mathbb{N}}$ is a decreasing one (Fig.~\ref{fig:kuesters-figure-extended}).
 Both sequences saturate at some index $k$, and for this $k$, $Z_\Odd^k = \emptyset$.
 Furthermore, $X_\Even^k$ and $X_\Odd^k$ are \We and \Wo, respectively.